Mary Hopkin: 1990s

-Early in 1990, Hopkin sang with The Chieftains at the London Palladium in a charity show and later joined them on a tour of the UK.
+Early in 1990, Hopkin sang with the Chieftains at the London Palladium in a charity show and later joined them on a tour of the UK.

 She continued to do projects of her choosing, working with people such as Julian Colbeck; she wrote the lyrics and performed a song on his CD Back to Bach.
-Also, there was Marc Cerrone's The Collector, a stage play/opera, for which she performed two songs on the CD and video.
-She worked again with old friends, the guitarist Brian Willoughby and Dave Cousins (of Strawbs) on their CD The Bridge.
+Also, there was Marc Cerrone's The Collector, a stage play/opera for which she performed two songs on the CD and video.
+She worked again with the guitarist Brian Willoughby and Dave Cousins (of Strawbs) on their CD The Bridge.
 She also appeared on a Beatles' tribute album by RAM Pietsch.

 In 1996, the Welsh label Sain bought Cambrian's back catalogue and released all of Hopkin's Welsh recordings on a CD called Y Caneuon Cynnar/The Early Recordings, which removed the overdubbed drums found on the Decca recordings.

-In 1999, she again joined The Chieftains on their UK tour and, later that year, performed concerts in Scotland with Benny Gallagher and Jim Diamond.
+In 1999, she again joined the Chieftains on their UK tour and, later that year, performed concerts in Scotland with Benny Gallagher and Jim Diamond.
 There were also three TV documentaries about her, one each for HTV (1998), BBC Television (1998) and S4C (2000).

-She made a guest appearance on The Crocketts' album The Great Brain Robbery, sang the theme song for Billy Connolly's BBC TV series World Tour of England, Ireland and Wales and re-recorded "Those Were The Days" with Robin Williams rapping.
+She made a guest appearance on the Crocketts' album The Great Brain Robbery, sang the theme song for Billy Connolly's BBC TV series World Tour of England, Ireland and Wales and re-recorded "Those Were The Days" with Robin Williams rapping.
 She also appeared in the Sara Sugarman film Very Annie Mary.

 2000s

-In September 2005, she released a retrospective album on a label run by her daughter, Mary Hopkin Music, titled Live at the Royal Festival Hall 1972.
+In September 2005, she released a retrospective album on the Mary Hopkin Music a label run by her daughter entitled Live at the Royal Festival Hall 1972.
 It was followed in December 2006 by a Christmas recording, "Snowed Under", released on download only.

 To celebrate her 57th birthday in 2007, she released an album called Valentine on her new eponymous label.
 It included 12 previously unheard tracks dating from 1972 to 1980, three of which were written by Hopkin.
 In 2008, a new album, Recollections, was released on her own label.
 It included 11 tracks that were originally recorded between 1970 and 1986, alongside a CD of three Christmas songs which included "Mary Had a Baby" and "The Cherry-Tree Carol" (these tracks were first released on Regal Zonophone in 1972) and "Snowed Under", which was released in 2006 as a download only.

 Her final archival CD, Now and Then, was released in May 2009.
 It comprises 14 tracks recorded between 1970 and 1988.
 She sang the song "Y 'deryn pur" ("Gentle Bird") on the album Blodeugerdd: Song of the Flowers – An Anthology of Welsh Music and Song released by Smithsonian Folkways Recordings in June 2009.